-Guidelines 48 and 49.
-Private ancillary funds must comply with all relevant Australian laws.
+Guidelines 47 and 48.
+Public ancillary funds must comply with all relevant Australian laws.
 As philanthropic vehicles entrusted with the management of monies for the broad public benefit, they must operate in a manner consistent with public expectations and responsibilities.

-Guidelines 50 and 51.
-Private ancillary funds must ensure that all their monies on winding up or on ceasing to be private ancillary funds are distributed to deductible gift recipients.
-However, private ancillary funds may convert into public ancillary funds if, over time, their activities expand and evolve.
+Guideline 49.
+Public ancillary funds must ensure that all their monies on winding up or on ceasing to be public ancillary funds are distributed to deductible gift recipients.